datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

 The compute cluster is refurbished to a state-of-the-art data management system.
-Unlike traditional solutions, both because of the size of the large amounts of data, and for more efficient use of compute power for calculations instead of data storage, the cluster gets a distributed data
+Unlike traditional solutions, both because of the size of the large amounts of data, and for more efficient use of compute power for calculations instead of data storage, the cluster gets a remote data
 store: Data lives as DataLad datasets on a different machine than the one the scientific analyses are computed on.
 For access to the annexed data in datasets, the data store is configured as a